h-khabaz/s.aureus-AMP-activity-calculator/README.md

 python3 -m venv env
 ```

-env is the name of the folder/environment
+"env" is the name of the folder/environment.

 activate the new environment with:

 Windows